oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 ## 2.4 Information Modeling Tools

-> benefits of combining IMs with automated tooling for
-> validation, translation

 The value of an IM language multiplies when automated tooling support creation, maintenance, and use of models created in that language.
 The need for tools is discussed in [[RFC